astrivant/polyad/docs/graphs/soul-searching.md

 Cheeger is an unweighted structural measurement of the simple undirected connections projection.
 It ignores edge direction, bandwidth, processing cost, latency and hardware capacity.
-A high value does not guarantee records per second, and adding edges can increase coordination overhead.
-Use load tests to choose targets and layouts for your application's routing and partitioning contracts.
+Measure records per second and the coordination overhead of added edges through load tests.
+Use those measurements to choose targets and layouts for your application's routing and partitioning contracts.

 Report **offered demand and successfully completed work over the same measurement window**, in the configured unit.
-Use one aggregate reporter per graph rather than letting individual replicas overwrite one another's partial measurements.
-Low traffic alone is not a throughput shortfall.
+Use one aggregate reporter per graph to combine replica measurements into a complete sample.
 With the default `trigger: Shortfall`, the controller considers connection changes and Tiers routing when offered demand is positive and completed work is below
 `offeredPerSecond * shortfallRatio` for the required duration and sample count.